1. The Vijayanagara Empire was founded in ___________.

 Explanation: Vijayanagara and Bahmani were contemporaries and constant rivals.

-78. The most famous inscription praising Krishnadevaraya’s reign is:
+78. The most famous inscription praising Krishnadevaraya’s reign is___________.

 A) Hampi inscription